On this page:

 See the chapter on repeatability for more information on repeatable experimentation in Powder.

 An experiment is an instantiation of a profile.
-An experiment uses resources, virtual or physical, on one or more of the clusters that Powder has access to.
+An experiment uses resources, virtual or physical, on one or more of the radio sites and compute clusters that Powder has access to.
 In most cases, the resources used by an experiment are devoted to the individual use of the user who instantiates the experiment.
 This means that no one else has an account, access to the filesystems, etc. In the case of experiments using solely physical machines, this also means strong performance isolation from all other Powder users.
-(The exceptions to this rule are persistent profiles, which may offer resources to many users.)

 Running experiments on Powder consume real resources, which are limited.
 We ask that you be careful about not holding on to experiments when you are not actively using them.
-If you are are holding on to experiments because getting your working environment set up takes time, consider creating a profile.
+If you are are holding on to experiments because getting your working environment set up takes time, consider creating a profile with one or more custom disk images that captures your environment.

-The contents of local disk on nodes in an experiment are considered ephemeralthat is, when the experiment ends (either by being explicitly terminated by the user or expiring), the contents of the disk are lost.
+The contents of local disks on nodes in an experiment are considered ephemeralthat is, when the experiment ends (either by being explicitly terminated by the user or expiring), the contents of the disk are lost.
 So, you should copy important data off before the experiment ends.
 A simple way to do this is through scp or sftp.
-You may also create a profile, which captures the contents of the disk in a disk image.
+You may also create a disk image, which captures the contents of the disk on a machine.
+Another method for managing experiment data is to use a dataset.

 All experiments have an expiration time.
 By default, the expiration time is short (a few hours), but users can use the “Extend” button on the experiment page to request an extension.
 A request for an extension must be accompanied by a short description that explains the reason for requesting an extension, which will be reviewed by Powder staff.
 You will receive email a few hours before your experiment expires reminding you to copy your data off or request an extension.

 If you need more time to run an experiment, you may use the “Extend” button on the experiment’s page.
 You will be presented with a dialog that allows you to select how much longer you need the experiment.
 Longer time periods require more extensive appoval processes.
-Short extensions are auto-approved, while longer ones require the intervention of Powder staff or, in the case of indefinite extensions, the steering commitee.
+Short extensions are auto-approved, while longer ones require the intervention of Powder staff .

 screenshots/apt/extend-experiment.png